w4-jake/mfe/README.md

 # Microfrontends with React: A Complete Developer's Guide

-Generalized comments on webpack and so on are mostly in the marketing and container directory.
+Generalized comments on webpack, styling, routing, and so on are mostly in the marketing and container directory.

+Auth has some discussion about publicPath for dev development at webpack.dev.js, and about initial history at container's AuthApp.js.
+These discussions came up at this point in the lecture because the auth route prefix of '/auth' doesn't start at the root '/'.

 Also see the container README.md for an overview of build-time integration vs. run-time integration and how this project is the second type.